 The answer here is, “NO”.
 You don’t have to pay anything to be in a class action lawsuit…at least not upfront, and definitely NO if you don’t win.

-Lawyers in class action lawsuits typically work on a contingency basis, meaning if they don’t win then they don’t get paid.
+Class action lawyers typically work on a contingency basis, meaning if they don’t win then they don’t get paid.
 If they do win?
 The court fees and their fees are taken out of the settlement amount (which means, ultimately, you are paying for their services because the amount you and everyone else in the suit will receive is decreased after these payments).

 Are Class Action Lawsuits Worth It?

 According to a study conducted by the Institute for Legal Reform, analyzed a sampling of 148 class action lawsuits filed in 2009, “The vast majority of cases produced no benefits to most members of the putative class [the individuals in the class action lawsuit – like you and me] — even though in a number of those cases the lawyers who sought to represent the class often enriched themselves in the process”.

 - About 14% of all class cases they looked at were still pending four years later, without any sign of going anywhere.

 - About 31% of the cases were dismissed by the judge.

 Kind of sobering statistics – but really important to know before you lock up too much time in one.